rhrits/credit-doc-scanner/README.md

 ---

-title: "Setup Guide"
-description: "Steps to run the project locally and details about the deployed version."
+## Steps to run the project locally and details about the deployed version.
-id: "setup"
----

-## Steps to Run the Project Locally

 ### 1. **Clone the Repository**
 Clone the project repository to your local machine: